Bealby/grandpas-pocket-watch-shop/README.md

-- There are of course options for the user to seek more information on a product enabled through clicking on the information icon or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
+- There are of course options for the user to seek more information on a product enabled through clicking on the `READ ME` information icon or hovering over the image itself, which in turn will redirect the user to the `Product Details` page.
 Here the product will be displayed solely on it's own, with a larger image and